Possessory Title Indemnity Insurance

 • A policy won't protect you against a failed claim for registration of the title at the Land Registry and any such application will result in the policy being avoided if a claim on it is then made.
 If, for example, you apply to register the title to some 'extra' land on the estate and this fails, then any policy claim will fail as well.

-As with all insurance policies, you should always check the small print carefully and take appropriate legal advice.
+As with all insurance policies, you should always check the small print carefully; your conveyancing solicitor will provide appropriate legal advice.

 What’s the maximum limit of indemnity you can get?

-This varies according from provider to provider, however as a rule of thumb this might be £5 million for a residential property transaction and £25 million for a commercial property transaction.
-You should note, however, that if contaminated land is involved, you will normally have to pay more and some providers might not offer cover.
-Possessory-Title-Indemnity-Insurance-Cost-SAM-Conveyancing
+This varies from provider to provider; however, as a rule of thumb, this might be £5 million for a residential property transaction and £25 million for a commercial property transaction.

 4